nfroidure/knifecycle/README.md

 GCP Functions where each endpoint has its own zip).

-You may want to look at the [architecture notes](./ARCHITECTURE.md) to better handle the reasonning behind `knifecycle` and its implementation.
+You may want to look at the [architecture notes](./ARCHITECTURE.md) to better handle the reasoning behind `knifecycle` and its implementation.

 At this point you may think that a DI system is useless.
 My advice is that it depends.
 But at least, you should not make a definitive choice and allow both